Loading...

 The Mifflin-St Jeor equation (1990) is considered more accurate for most people than the older Harris-Benedict equation (1919).
 Both are shown for comparison.

-BMR Calculatoris part of BriskTool's collection of free online tools.
-All tools run entirely in your browser for maximum privacy and speed.
+BMR Calculator is part of BriskTool's collection of free online tools.
+All processing runs entirely in your browser for maximum privacy and speed.